surgatengit/Procrastinateshell/README.md

-# Autounattend, installation script and ProcrastinateShell
+# Autounattend, installation script and ProcrastinateShell 2 steps

 ## Autounattend.xml File
-> Unattended installation of Windows, using the configuration listed below and the ProcrastinateShell script.
+> Unattended installation of Windows, using the configuration listed below.

 ### How to use:

 > On a Windows 11 ISO image downloaded from Microsoft, include this file in the root folder.

-When booting the computer or virtual machine with this ISO, it will perform a fully unattended installation of Windows, with no user intervention, using the configuration listed below and the ProcrastinateShell script.
+When booting the computer or virtual machine with this ISO, it will perform a fully unattended installation of Windows, with no user intervention, using the configuration listed below.

 > [!CAUTION]
 > It will erase all data on the disk without asking.